|Rewards Rating:||3.7 / 5|

 In addition, you’ll likely need anywhere from 30,000 to 40,000 points for a single round-trip ticket.
 Given the Southwest Plus card’s current sign-up bonus, you could cover one round-trip ticket.
 One option you have to make up the difference is to transfer any points you might have with other qualifying loyalty programs, like Chase Ultimate Rewards or World of Hyatt.

 Finally, getting to Hawaii from outside of the Bay Area means you’ll probably have to book separate itineraries or build in a stopover in either Oakland or San Jose.
 Although chances are good that Southwest fare prices will eventually come down as its Hawaii service expands, you should consider other airlines for now and carefully evaluate your options before committing all your Rapid Rewards points.

 Earning the Companion Pass

-You can also earn 10,000 bonus referral points (up to 50,000 points annually) for each friend or family member who is approved for a Southwest card – all you have to do is log into your Chase account to obtain a Refer-a-Friend link.
+Along with card spending, you can also earn Rapid Rewards points via referrals: You’ll earn 10,000 points (up to 50,000 points annually) for each friend or family member who is approved for a Southwest card.
+All you have to do is log into your Chase account to obtain a Refer-a-Friend link.
 In addition, every purchase you make with the card will accelerate your points earnings, especially when you take advantage of the Southwest Rapid Rewards Dining program and Rapid Rewards shopping portal.

 In addition to two free checked bags for every cardholder, the Southwest Plus card comes with a plethora of benefits for frequent travelers: